Cog-Creators/Red-DiscordBot/docs/autostart_mac.rst

     sudo launchctl start red

-To disable auto-restart and stop the bot, run the following:
+To stop the bot and set it to not start on boot anymore, run the following:

 .. prompt:: bash